 However, they may give the Company a written authorisation to send these notifications by electronic mail instead of by letter.
-In this case, Articles of Association they must communicate their electronic address to the Company.
+In this case, they must communicate their electronic address to the Company.
 They may, at any time, by registered letter, request that the Company send notifications by letter instead.